bouwe77/bouwe77.github.io/content/blog/currying-what-is-it-and-what-is-it-good-for/currying-what-is-it-and-what-is-it-good-for.md

 >
 > MDN Web Docs https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures

-Everywhere I need to log, I choose the function that already contains the severity so I only need to pass the `message`:
+Everywhere I need to log, based on the severity I want I choose the applicable function so I only need to pass the `message`:

 ```js
 logInfo("This is an informational message!");